Curriculum

 Upon completion of MEF 1, participants will be able to

-- apply several teaching pedagogies for the purposes of intentional, effective, engaging, and reflective teaching.
+- exposed to several clinical teaching pedagogies for the purposes of intentional, effective, engagaing and reflective teaching

-- design an innovative curriculum using the six-step approach with the intention of implementing it in a teaching context.
+- able to design an innovative curriculum with the intention of implementing it in a teaching context

-- select or design appropriate instruments to assess and interpret learning outcomes.
+- able to select, or design, appropriate instruments to assess and interpret learning outcomes

-- if practically possible, implement the innovation in their teaching contexts and assess the learning outcomes.
+- able, if practically possible, to implement the innovation in their teaching contexts and assess the learning outcomes

 Session topics include: